Debt help is readily available, as long as you know where to look for assistance.

 Feel free to dream big at this point.
 Some people might dream of retiring at a certain age, while other people’s goals are related to buying a house or car.

 No matter what it is you’d like to do with your money, it’s important that you name it and have a clear understanding of the amount of money you’ll need to reach that goal.
-The clearer your vision is, the easier it’ll be to stay motivated to pay off your debt.
+The clearer your vision is, the easier it can be to stay motivated to pay off your debt.

 3. Decide how you’ll pay off your debt.